 Carbon monoxide poisoning brings more than 20,000 Americans to the ER each year, according to the Centers for Disease Control and Prevention.
 Fortunately, our electrical contractors can install carbon monoxide detectors throughout your home so you’re protected against this silent killer.

 Carbon monoxide is odorless, colorless, and tasteless.
 Continue reading to learn how to understand what your carbon monoxide detector is telling you.

 1. Hire an Electrician to Install CO Detectors

-Just like smoke detectors, you’ll need carbon monoxide detectorson every level of your home and outside sleeping areas.
+Just like smoke detectors, you’ll need on every level of your home and outside sleeping areas.
 Typically, the manufacturer will recommend you install the CO detectors near the ceiling.
-If you don’t feel comfortable installing CO detectors, call our electrical contractors.
+If you don’t feel comfortable installing CO detectors, call our electricians.
 We’re always more than happy to help customers make their homes safer.